Title

 Forbid it, Almighty God!
 I know not what course others may take; but as for me, give me liberty, or give me death!

-Like General Gage in Boston, Dunmore also chooses to deprive rebel access to military supplies in April 1775.
-His focus is on gunpowder stored in the armory at Williamsburg.
-On April 20, he orders a small band of Royal Navy marines to transfer the gunpowder to their ship docked on James River.
-But when the fifteen barrels arrive, they are met by a contingent of local militia ordering they be returned, as property of the colony and not the king.
+Like General Gage in Boston, Dunmore also chooses April 1775 to deprive rebel access to military supplies.
+His focus is on gunpowder stored in the armory at Williamsburg, and on April 20 he orders a small band of Royal Navy marines to transfer it to their ship docked on James River.
+But when the 15 barrels arrive, they are met by a contingent of local militia ordering they be returned, as property of the colony and not the King.

 The stand-off boils over shortly.
 The rebels threaten to storm the Governor’s Palace in Williamsburg.
 Dunmore announces his intent to impose martial law, free all slaves held by the rebels, and “reduce the city to ashes.”
 As word of the April 19 battle at Concord spreads, more Virginia militiamen appear, eager to drive Dunmore and the British out of Williamsburg.

-Two prominent Virginians, Peyton Randolph and George Washington, lobby for a peaceful resolution.
-But, on May 2, the 150-man Hanover County Militia, serving under Patrick Henry, march on the capital.
-They drive Dunmore and his family out of the palace and extract a £330 payment for the gunpowder from a wealthy Loyalist in town.
-This temporarily ends the conflict.
-Henry attends the Continental Congress and Dunmore boards the HMS Fowey, from which he will direct future attacks against the rebels before returning to England in 1776.
+Two prominent Virginians, Peyton Randolph and George Washington, lobby for a peaceful resolution, but on May 2 the 150 man Hanover County Militia, serving under Patrick Henry, march on the capital.
+They drive Dunmore and his family out of the palace and extract a L330 payment for the gunpowder from a wealthy Loyalist in town.
+This temporarily ends the conflict, with Henry off to attend the Continental Congress and Dunmore aboard the HMS Fowey, from which he will direct future attacks against the rebels in 1776 before returning to England.

 May 10, 1775